kaiiiichen/SUSTech-Kai-Notes/CLE Germany Workshop/README.md

 ### by Prof. Sophie Ou

-A non-credit course on Germany for beginners.
+A non-credit course organized by Center for Language Education(CLE) @SUSTech on Germany for beginners.